luminovang/luminova/docs/basic.md

+## Template and Controller View Handling

-This documentation covers the basic implementation of template handling within the Luminova framework.
+This documentation covers the basic implementation of template handling within the Luminova framework controllers.

-## Controller Overview
+### Controller Overview

 Controllers are classes that handle requests made to your application, whether they originate from HTTP requests or CLI commands.
 Upon initialization, a controller method processes the request, receiving all necessary parameters and dependencies.
 After processing the information, the controller renders the response or handles it accordingly.
-All controller classes should be placed in the `/app/Controller/` directory.
+All controller classes should be placed in the `/app/Controllers/` directory.

 ***